BONFIRE NIGHT TREATS

 -

 Heat the oil in a large saucepan over a medium-high heat and fry the onion for 10 minutes until soft.
 Add the garlic and 1½ tbsp of the ginger, then fry for another minute, stirring.
 Add the carrots, stock and orange zest.
-Bring to the boil, then turn the heat down to low and simmer for 45-50 minutes
+Bring to the boil, then turn the heat down to low and simmer for 45-50 minutes until the carrots are tender.

 -